-We know this is a hard question to answer and if we’re all honest, there’s no one ‘best guitar amp’, but we’re going to try to find the best model for you.
+We'll be straight with you; there’s no one single ‘best guitar amp’, but we’re going to try to find the best model for you.
 Rest assured that in this guide, you'll discover only the very finest head and combos available on the market today.

-Coming up, you’ll see widely available amps to suit all budgets.
-These are the top picks to have been tested by our dedicated team of venerable reviewers, so you can bank on each and every one of these products delivering, whatever your tonal requirements.
+Below, you'll find widely available amps for any budget - the top picks to have been tested by our dedicated team of venerable reviewers.
+You can bank on each and every one of these guitar amps delivering, whatever your tonal requirements.

 Whether you are looking for the best amp for the home, or the best amp for gigging, whatever the genre, one of these high-scoring heads or combos is sure to strike a chord.